flappix/talking-workout-trainer/README.md

 # talking-workout-trainer
-Interval timer which announce every exercises with an audio signal
+Interval timer which announces every exercises with an audio signal

 **Try it on https://flappix.github.io/talking-workout-trainer**